dunknowcoding/ESP32_BNO055_PyTeapotPlus/README.md

 > What does 'PyTeapotPlus/3DViewer.py' made for?

-You can view 3D models, zoom in/out, rotate using mouse by setting correctly directory to your model.
+You can view 3D models, zoom in/out, rotate using mouse by setting correct directory to your model.
 <br/>

 > I cannot see anything using '3DViewer.py' or 'pyteapot_3dm.py'.